snehabms2026/To-build-an-inference-server-and-an-AI-agent-application/README.md

 4. cd simple_agent then // code .

-5. In the new window: simple_agent → src → simple_agent → config = edit agent.yaml and tasks.yaml
+5. In the new window: simple_agent → src → simple_agent → config = edit agent.yaml and tasks.yaml along with crew.py and main.py

-6.
+6. Before running, confirm these are aligned: agents.yaml contains: explainer_agent tasks.yaml contains: explain_task using explainer_agent
+  crew.py has methods: explainer_agent() and explain_task()

+7.In main.py , kickoff() is significant becoz inputs → tasks → agent → LLM → output (read in detail) : crewai does this pipeline.

+8.